alifwahid/alifwahid.github.io/about.md

 ![profile]({{ "/imgs/profile.jpg" | absolute_url }})

 Hello, my name is Alif Wahid.
-Welcome to my personal blog.
+Welcome to my website.
 It contains bits and pieces that interest me.
 Feel free to get in touch via GitHub, as I have no presence elsewhere.
 For those interested, my PhD thesis is openly accessible [here][thesis].
 Also, [DBLP][dblp] lists my research publications.